Hiding in plain sight, electronic music producer LŪN is like a sniper.

 The genesis of LŪN can be traced back to July 2017, when Lights launched her Skin&Earth comic book series before releasing her acclaimed fourth studio album of the same name.
 Despite the ensuing conclusion of the series, which followed the journey of a headstrong woman navigating the intricacies of self-discovery in a post-apocalyptic fantasy world, the spirit of its heroine lives on.

 The metaphysical through line of Enaia Jin will now be channeled through LŪN, who was never overtly mentioned in Skin&Earth but made cloak-and-dagger cameos via creative activations, like concert flyers.
 After years of hiding in plain sight, Lights' alias is the result of a boiling chrysalis of potential which, like a volcano science project gone wrong, was bound to erupt.

 With her patented "gothbounce" sound, LŪN's new haha i like it EP is a song-cycle of spine-chilling bass music akin to a dystopian REZZ.
 Each of the record's six tracks grind with hypnotic grit, underpinning the arrival of a formidable new music producer who is unafraid of genre boundaries.
 Standout tracks include "us at the boat," a quirky pop-trap banger, and the snarling midtempo anthem "um sir."

-To celebrate the release of her debut EP, LŪN chatted with EDM.com about the origins of the project, the inspiration behind its unique branding, and her formidable transition into electronic music production.
+To celebrate the release of her debut EP, LŪN chatted with EDM.com about the origins of the project, the inspiration behind its unique branding, and her foray into electronic music production.